bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

     |PENDING ARCHIVE|Pending archive records are visible to users until Archived |Administrators|
     |ARCHIVED|Only editors of an org can see these records |All Editors of that org |

+**Changes**
++ REJECTED has been removed and a record moves from PENDING PUBLISH back to DRAFT

 **Resource Status** _(mandatory field)_

 Is the status of the dataset, service, API or application as described by one of the types below: